cortexlabs/cortex/docs/clusters/aws/networking/vpc-peering.md

 ![](https://user-images.githubusercontent.com/808475/80132179-26059780-8550-11ea-80fc-6670fcab7026.png)

-## Step 4
+## Update route tables

 Navigate to the VPC Route Tables page.
 Select the route table for the VPC from which you'd like to connect to the Cortex cluster (in my case, I just have one route table for this VPC).
 Select the "Routes" tab, and click "Edit routes":

 ![](https://user-images.githubusercontent.com/808475/80135180-b940cc00-8554-11ea-8162-c7409090897b.png)

-Add a route where the "Destination" is the CIDR block for Cortex's VPC (identified in Step 1), and the "Target" is the newly-created Peering Connection:
+Add a route where the "Destination" is the CIDR block for Cortex's VPC, and the "Target" is the newly-created Peering Connection:

 ![](https://user-images.githubusercontent.com/808475/80137033-78968200-8557-11ea-9d84-9221b772f0fc.png)

 Do not create new route tables or change subnet associations.

-## Step 5

 Navigate back to the VPC Route Tables page.
-There will be a route table for each of the subnets associated with the Cortex operator load balancer (identified in Step 1):
+There will be a route table for each of the subnets associated with the Cortex operator load balancer:

 ![](https://user-images.githubusercontent.com/808475/80138244-5dc50d00-8559-11ea-9248-fc201d011530.png)

-For each of these route tables, click "Edit routes" and add a new route where the "Destination" is the CIDR block for the VPC from which you will be connecting to the Cortex cluster (identified in Step 2), and the "Target" is the newly-created Peering Connection:
+For each of these route tables, click "Edit routes" and add a new route where the "Destination" is the CIDR block for the VPC from which you will be connecting to the Cortex cluster, and the "Target" is the newly-created Peering Connection:

 ![](https://user-images.githubusercontent.com/808475/80138653-f78cba00-8559-11ea-8444-406e218c3bab.png)